[A fragrant aroma]

-Back in school, it always bothered me when someone assumed my full name was Christina.
-My birth certificate however does in fact read Tina, not Christina as most mistakenly assume.
-This always frustrated me, and I would quickly correct them when they asked; that is to say, it bothered me until later in life.
-Many years after I became a Christian, I’d grown curious about the meaning behind my own name, and I sought to find the answer.
+Back in school, it always bothered me when someone assumed that my full name was Christina.
+My birth certificate, however, does read Tina, not Christina as most mistakenly assume.
+This always frustrated me, so I would quickly correct them when they asked—that is to say, it bothered me until later in life.
+Many years after I became a Christian, I’d grown curious about the meaning behind my own name, and began seeking to find that answer.

 The first time I did my research, what I came up with was this: Tina on it’s own holds no real significants.
-(At least at the time I originally searched for it, I couldn’t find that meaning.)
+(At least at the time I originally searched for it I couldn’t find that meaning.)
 Because of this, I had to associate my name with it’s English origin.
 (My own ancestry.)
 I had to concede that my name was a derivative of the name I had always denied, and even resented.
 However, I also was soon overjoyed to find that Christina in fact means Christian.
 (In other words, follower of Christ.)
-The very thing, and the very One, I also denied through my school years.
-I guess you could say that when I was born again (when I accepted Jesus, and started life anew) I also accepted my true name, and who I belong to.
-I never thought of it this way until now, but when I started using the name “God’s Kid” on social networking sites, really I was just using another translation of the name Tina.

 Often throughout scripture, God gave people new names.
-This occured throughout the Old Testament, as well as the New Testament.
+This occured throughout both the Old Testament and New Testament.
 God never changes, so even Jesus called His followers by the name He chose for them.
 While my name is still very much Tina, to me now, it takes on a whole new meaning (meanings even).
-In the future, a new name will be presented to all who’ve overcome the world.
+In the future, however, a new name will be presented to all who’ve overcome the world.
 (Revelation 2:17 ) This is what Scripture has to say about overcomers:

-Though Shakespeare’s “Romeo and Juliet” had Juliet stating that a rose by any other name would smell just as sweet, the name we choose to live our life by can infact have a significant impact on who we become.
+Though Shakespeare’s “Romeo and Juliet” had Juliet stating that a rose by any other name would smell just as sweet, the name we choose to live our life by can in fact have a significant impact on who we become.
 By any other name than the name of Jesus, surely we will not smell as sweet.
-On the other hand, whatever we call Jesus, whether it is Lord, Teacher, King, or Messiah, He is no less a fragrant offering.
+On the other hand, whatever we call Jesus, whether it is Lord, God, Teacher, King, or Messiah, He is no less a fragrant aroma.